ntnu-arl/aerial_gym_simulator/docs/index.md

 ```

 ## Quick Links
-For you convenience, here are some quick links to the most important sections of the documentation:
+For your convenience, here are some quick links to the most important sections of the documentation:

 - [Installation](./2_getting_started.md/#installation)
 - [Robots and Controllers](./3_robots_and_controllers.md)